Netsyde-Systems/cheqreport/README.md

 This will store your Cheqroom userid and a jwt token for future use.
 Subsequently, you can generate reports until your token expires (expiry time is controlled at Cheqroom's end):

-`cheqreport run`
+`cheqreport run reportname`

+where reportname is either of `reservationcosts` or `ordercosts`.

+If reportname is omitted, the default `reservationcosts` report is executed.

-This command should present you with output similar to the following.
+Running a report should present you with output similar to the following.
 Note that it is normal for the data loading process to take several seconds.

 ```
 Loading customers...
 Loading equipment...
 Loading reservations...
-Creating projectrentalcosts Report
+Creating reservationcosts Report
-Your cheqreport has been successfully saved to: C:\Users\username\projectrentalcosts_2022-08-23T01-07-04_328Z.xlsx
+Your cheqreport has been successfully saved to: C:\Users\username\reservationcosts_2022-08-23T01-07-04_328Z.xlsx
 ```

-At this time, only the requested *projectrentalcosts* report has been created.
-It is run by default regardless of the reportname parameter provided, or even if it is is omitted.

-Future reports should be easy to create since authentication, data api integration, token storage, and excel reporting logic has already been implemented.
-If and when more than one report is available to execute, they can be specified by name:

-`cheqreport run reportname`

 ## Installation Errors